coderefinery/documentation/_episodes/04-sphinx.md

   </tr>
 </table>

-There is a `Makefile` to let Sphinx build the site.
+There is a `Makefile` to automate the Sphinx build process.
 Let's have a look inside to see how it works:

 ```
 # Minimal makefile for Sphinx documentation